Skip to main content

 1. If the two parents are not married or in cases of legal separation or divorce when there is also shared custody of the children.

-If you indicate this code “D”, you must also enter the NIF, surname, first name and sex of the other parent.
-In the event that the other parent does not have a NIF or NIE , they must mark the box enabled for this purpose with an X.
+If you indicate this key “D”, you must also include the NIF, surnames, first name and sex of the other parent.
+If the other parent does not have a NIF or NIE , they must mark the box provided for this purpose with an X.

-If you indicate this code “E”, you must also enter the NIF, surname, first name and sex of the other parent.
-In the event that the other parent does not have a NIF or NIE, they must mark the box enabled for this purpose with an X.
+If you indicate this code “E”, you must also include the NIF, surnames, first name and sex of the other parent.
+If the other parent does not have a NIF or NIE, they must mark the box provided for this purpose with an X.

 • Other situations: The "Other situations" box will only be completed when the children are in any of the situations indicated below:

-• You must indicate whether or not the child is part of the family unit (example: In de facto couples or when custody is shared, the parent who makes a joint declaration with the children will enter YES.
+• You must indicate whether or not the child is part of the family unit (example: In de facto couples or when custody is shared, the parent who makes a joint declaration with the children will indicate YES.
 The other parent will record NO).

 • Income